-Spacer Blocks add an adjustable amount of empty space between blocks.
-You can use Spacer Blocks to create padding and white space on pages and blog posts.
+Use Spacer Blocks to add an adjustable amount of empty space between blocks.
+Spacer Blocks are a great way to create padding and white space on pages and blog posts.
 Spacer Blocks can also help resize images and other blocks.

 Tip: You can add padding in other areas, like below banners or above footers, in your style settings.
 To learn more, visit Making style changes.